fma2/pcp-intro-web-development-2016/assignments/homework-week1.md

 ####Practice:

-- Project 1: Add additional content to your landing page.
+**Project 1**: If you didn't finish in class, make sure you add additional content to your landing page.

-	- HTML elements
-		- A paragraph with some text about you
+Scenario: Your top choice for college loves that you can code and wants to see some of your work.

+Make the landing page you started in a previous lesson all about you.
+Think about what you can include, and add content (see the next slide for details)!

+What is your background?
+What are your accomplishments?
+What are your hobbies?
+What else are you proud of?

+Add:

 - A header element containing an image element
 - An input element for email submission (it won’t actually submit anything yet!)
-		- Anything else that you think will make the page unique to you!
+- Content about you using at least 6 different elements.
+For example, use <p> to introduce yourself
+- Content reviews the following information about you:
+	- Your name and picture
+	- A little bit about who you are
+	- Your contact details (Twitter handle, email, etc.)
+	- Recent work
+	- Your skills

 ####Reflect